mistermicheels/learning-notes/architecture-design/architectural-boundaries-details/Boundaries-database.md

 }
 ```

+The _Repository_ pattern also makes it easy to implement _caching_.
+Ideally, the repository takes care of caching values and invalidating the cache as needed, without other code even being aware that there is any caching at all.

 ## Separation at the database level

 For larger systems, it can make sense to separate different parts of the application down to the database level.
 Each part uses different tables or a different database, with no links between data belonging to different parts.
 This kind of separation is considered good practice when setting up a microservices architecture.
 You can also do this in monolithic applications, potentially as a stepping stone towards a feature microservices architecture.